zhouaea/ElectricTaste/README.md

 6. To obtain specific taste sensations, adjust the joystick to get specific microamp readings on the ammeter that match with the figure above.

 ![taste-machine-test](https://user-images.githubusercontent.com/75145715/217976367-1fca4032-1524-4a3e-813d-2c0e32eefc3d.jpg)

-## Future Projects
-An interesting project I never got around to is testing how taste interacts with sight and sound by synchronizing the machine to a youtube video.
-What if we added the sour taste while watching someone eat a lemon?
-Or adding a sour taste to a video of someone eating a non-sour food?

 ## Further Reading
 Below are some resources, not only on taste technology, but multisensory technology in general.